- This book details 10 pro bono opportunities that will broaden, deepen, and strengthen your paying

 Essential Formbook Vol. IV: Disaster Planning and Recovery Risk Management and Professional Liability Insurance, Munneke & Davis (2004).

-- defines the challenges and issues specific to sole practitioners and offers practical information on how to positively overcome them, pluscutting-edge issues such as MDP, telecommuting and the best technology for a solo office
+- Defines the challenges and issues specific to sole practitioners and offers practical information on how to

 Handling Personnel Issues in the Law Office, Francis Coleman (1997).